-Hip Bursitis or GTPS is a common condition seen and treated at our downtown Toronto clinic by most manual therapists including chiropractors.
-It is easy to diagnose when you see the right practitioner.
+Hip Bursitis or GTPS is a common condition seen and managed at our Yorkville Corrective Chiropractor Toronto clinic.
+We consider ourselves to be amongst the best hip bursitis treatment in Toronto because we know that it is rarely actual bursitis.
+It is easy to diagnose and correct when you see the right practitioner.

 Advanced imaging studies including ultrasound and magnetic resonance imaging (MRI) have revealed that the bursal is rarely involved (more below) and that a number of anatomical structures are involved in producing the pain.
 It more accurately labels the syndrome and makes treatment and diagnosis more precise.

-There are many bursa around the lateral hip and there exists a great deal of anatomical variation in terms of how many bursae there may be, their precise anatomical location and their pattern of pain referal.
-The largest and most incriminated in GTPS is the subgluteus maximus.
-Th
+There are many bursae around the lateral hip and there exists a great deal of anatomical variation in terms of how many bursae there may be, their precise anatomical location and their pattern of pain referral.
+The largest and most incriminated in GTPS is the subgluteus Maximus bursa.

-It is now believed that bursitis is not the chief pathophysiological cause of this condition – there is rarely any heat, inflammation, redness or swelling at the site of site – common symptoms of a true bursitis
+It is now believed that bursitis is not the chief pathophysiological cause of this condition – there is rarely any heat, inflammation, redness or swelling at the site of the site – common symptoms of true bursitis.
+If you want the best hip bursitis treatment Toronto then you actually can’t treat it like an inflammatory condition like bursitis.
+It needs to be treated like a neurological condition like back pain!

 Tendon degeneration, tendinopathy, tears from overuse or trauma or inflammation of the hip abductor tendons (gluteus medius and minimus) may be another potent pain generator in GTPS.